Nuclear Medicine Residency Program

 Sacramento, CA 95817

-One position available to start for July 2013 academic year
+One position for the combined NM/DR program available to start for July 2019 academic year

-The UC Davis Nuclear Medicine Residency Program is traditionally a three-year program, requiring one prerequisite internship year (NM1 Pathway).
-Also available is a five-year combined diagnostic radiology and nuclear medicine program, a one-year special competency/fellowship/residency program for radiology resident graduates (NM3 Pathway) and a two-year residency (NM2 Pathway) following completion of a full residency in Internal Medicine, Surgery or Neurology (other completed residencies may qualify for the NM2 pathway).
+The UC Davis Nuclear Medicine Residency Program has traditionally been a three-year program, requiring one prerequisite internship year (NM1 Pathway); but, given changes in the medical imaging field, our program is moving to a five-year combined diagnostic radiology and nuclear medicine program.
+A one-year special competency/fellowship/residency program for radiology resident graduates (NM3 pathway or reverse NM3 pathway) is also available as well as a two-year residency (NM2 Pathway) following completion of a full residency in Internal Medicine, Surgery or Neurology (other completed residencies may qualify for the NM2 pathway).
 Foreign medical graduates are welcomed, after obtaining an evaluation letter from the California Medical Board along with additional stipulations outlined in the links at the end of the page.

 The Nuclear Medicine Residency Program is currently located within the Department of Radiology and includes both inpatient and outpatient care.
-Nuclear medicine has whole-body, SPECT cameras (one single, two dual-head and three SPECT/CT); one of which also performs coincidence PET imaging.
+Nuclear medicine has whole-body, SPECT cameras (one single, one dual-head and three SPECT/CT).
 The department also has two multi-slice PET/CT scanners.
-UC Davis operates one cyclotron on main campus and is installing two cyclotrons for human use and research on the health system campus.
+UC Davis operates one cyclotron on main campus and has two cyclotrons for human use and research on the health system campus.
 The program also has one DEXA camera for bone density testing (bone mineral densitometry) and a thyroid probe camera for thyroid uptake.

 The Division of Nuclear Medicine is responsible for therapy, oncology, cardiology, pediatrics, and routine nuclear medicine examinations.
 Ongoing research and collaborations in the nuclear medicine clinics will expose residents to the academic and research components of the university.
 In addition, the program does offer elective or outside rotations to The Northern California PET Imaging Center, Kaiser Permanente Medical Center, or David Grant Medical Center, Travis AFB, for one to two weeks per year.